emcf/thepipe/README.md

 ## Getting Started  🚀

-The Pipe handles a wide array of complex filetypes, and thus has many dependencies that must be installed separately.
+The Pipe can read a wide array of file types, and thus has many dependencies that must be installed separately.
 It also requires a strong machine for good response times.
 For this reason, we host it as an API that works out-of-the-box.

 First, install The Pipe.
 ```